Nalini Ambady: Illness and death

-A reason why evidence drawn from “thin slices” is accurate is due to the fact that the individuals were not exposed to distracting stimuli.
-Research found that subjects were less accurate in judgement toward other target individuals during face-to-face scenarios in contrast to impressions evaluated from videotaped targeted individuals.
-This draws upon two types of stimuli, external and internal.

-External stimuli refer to verbal components that can be distracting within actual interactions and require cognitive resources to process internally.
-These internal processes can also be distracting because it requires the function of thinking and reasoning which can overpower and cloud judgment.
-Thin slices of behavior are "snap" judgments, therefore, bypass all the distracting stimuli, creating a more accurate impression of the targeted individual(s).

 Awards and honours

 Ambady was a fellow of the American Association for the Advancement of Science, the American Psychological Association, and the Association for Psychological Science.
 She won the AAAS Prize for Behavioral Science Research in 1993.
 She was presented the Carol and Ed Diener Award in Social Psychology in 1999 by the Society for Personality and Social Psychology for substantial contribution to the field.
 She also received the Presidential Early Career Award for Scientists and Engineers from President Bill Clinton.